annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 ## Recode any other markers
 + Any other nonverbal or additional information included within transcripts must be recoded.
-+ Examples of how to recode some of these instances are listed below
++ Examples of how to recode some of these instances are listed below.

 #### If the marker is for speech that couldn’t be transcribed…
 e.g. unclear, inaudible or an interruption.